openshift/ci-docs/content/en/docs/how-tos/interact-with-running-jobs.md

 {{< alert title="Warning" color="warning" >}}
 Once your pull request is no longer a work in progress, you should no longer interact with the CI system as it is possible to alter test outcomes in this way.
-In most cases it's more useful to run tests against a development cluster for which you have a `$KUEBCONFIG` from your local system rather than hijacking the PR's running jobs.
+In most cases it's more useful to run tests against a development cluster for which you have a `$KUBECONFIG` from your local system rather than hijacking the PR's running jobs.
 For this, follow the [directions](#how-to-run-the-test-suites-outside-of-ci) on how to run the test suites outside of CI.
 {{< /alert >}}